ligurio/blog/_posts/2014-08-14-testing-of-sudo.md

 do you use? **

 You can find "regress" subdirectories throughout the sudo source tree.
-These contain various tests--some which test specific functions and other that test specific functionality.
+These contain various tests -- some which test specific functions and other that test specific functionality.
 The latter are typically for testing parsing of sudoers files.
 Currently, everything is home-grown, with the sudoers file tests utilizing either the visudo